calebzulawski/rust-simd-book/src/2-portable-simd.md

 Vendor intrinsics also provide complete access to features available to a particular target architecture, offering the best potential for performance.
 This capability comes at the cost of portability: code that uses vendor intrinsics will only work with that particular target.

-More information about using vendor intrinsics is found in the next section.

 ### Portable SIMD

 Rust's portable SIMD implementation offers a middle ground between automatic vectorization and vendor intrinsics.